 - Assistance with or making requests for public records

-- Advise local agencies on compliance
+- Advice to local agencies on compliance

 Significant cases include:

-- Right to Know access
+- Right-to-Know access

 - Sunshine Act violations